 The traditional way of making Sambal is by using a cobek and ulekan, a stone mortar with a pestle.

 In some Sambal variations, there is simply water or vegetable oil added.
 With other variations, the ground paste is slowly stir-fried with oil.
-Adding fresh herbs afterward will create a totally different taste experience.
+Adding fresh herbs afterwards will create a totally different taste experience.

 Raw, cooked or chopped ingredients – Sambal-Lovers will like (almost) all of them!